krogla/lido-testnet/README.md

 - copy `.env.example` to `.env`
 - update values in `.env`
 - change storage password in `validators.pass` if need
-- run script in order
+- run scripts in order

 ## notes